ga32riv/Navigation-Project-1/Report.md

 ## Algorithm

-The agent was trained using deep Q-learning algorithm.
+The agent was trained using a simple deep Q-learning algorithm from this [paper](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf), where the Q-function is estimated using a deep neural network.
+Unlike in the paper where convolutional layers were used with raw pixels as input, a fully connected layer was used in our case.
+The algorithm also includes experience replay and fixed Q targets.

 ### NN Model Architecture
 The used Neural Network has 3 fully connected layers using ReLu activation function as follows: